looker/lookerbot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/looker/looker-slackbot/tree/master)

 The quickest way to deploy the bot is to use Heroku's one-click deploy button, which will provision a server for your bot.
+See the 'Manual Deployment' section below for more information on the environment variables needed.
+Once you have deployed via Heroku, skip to the 'Configuring Slash Commands' section of this document.

 #### Manual Deployment